In a palindromic meter he mused,

 Ciphers are meant to be broken, but they must first be found.
 A natural place to begin the search is at the beginning with the odd sounding Enigma Theme.
 Its title strongly suggests a cipher.
 The opening six measures are of particular interest due to an oddly placed double bar at the end of measure six.
 In music a double bar typically signals the end of a section, so the placement of one so close to the beginning is decidedly anomalous.
 Therefore the most promising starting point to uncover a cipher is opening six measures of the Enigma Theme.
 To detect the presence of a cipher, the Enigma Theme was subjected to the most basic forms of cryptanalysis.
 After extensive experimentation and testing, a strict substitution cipher was ruled untenable, a finding reached by other researchers like Dr. Clive McClelland.
 For an expert cryptographer like Elgar to use such an elementary cipher would be far too obvious and simple.
 He would not make it so easy, and it is for this reason a more sophisticated cipher should be anticipated.

 The results in Figure 1 yield the plain text solution LOQX.
 A phonetic reading of LOQX produces locks.
-Elgar was famous for the use of phonetic spellings in his correspondence, so such an unconventional spelling is not unprecedented.
+Elgar's reliance on phonetic spellings is thoroughly documented by his personal correspondence, so such an unconventional spelling is not unprecedented.
 Ultimately it bears one of the chief hallmarks of Elgar's literary style, something Eric Sams dubbed trick spellings.

 Locks also sounds like lochs.
 In Scottish and Gaelic, a loch is a lake or sea inlet.
 Reading LOQX as lochs is intriguing for Elgar sonically portrays the sea in Variation XIII using quotations from Mendelssohn’s concert overture Calm Sea and Prosperous Voyage.
 Read as lochs, LOQX suggests the Mendelssohn fragments harbor ciphers.
 Further research revealed there are multiple ciphers embedded in those seemingly extraneous fragments: The FAE Cipher, Mendelssohn Cipher, and Romanza Cipher.
 These ciphers confirm the name of the unstated Principal Theme, the identity of the secret friend, and a major source of inspiration behind the Variations – the Turin Shroud.
 Amazingly both the FAE and Mendelssohn ciphers use the keys of the Mendelssohn fragments as part of their respective codes.
 As mentioned earlier, locks are commonly opened by keys.